w4bo/AA2425-unibo-mldm/slides/01-crispdm.md

 - For instance, a data analyst may query the data to discover the types of products that purchasers in a particular income group usually buy.
 - Or the analyst may run a visualization analysis to uncover potential fraud patterns.
-- The data analyst should then create a data exploration report that outlines first findings, or an initial hypothesis, and the potential impact on the remainder of the project.
+- The data analyst should then create a data exploration report that outlines first findings, or an initial hypothesis, and the potential impact on the remainder of the project

 ## Verify Data Quality